-- a) Non-compliance with Section 84 of the MFMA in establishing the municipal entity. - b) Excessive overtime hours claimed and non-implementation of Ministerial threshold. - c) Aging Infrastructure - d) Non-compliance with Water Service Authority (MDM) & Water Service Provider (GTM) agreements. - e) Inaccurate performance reporting - f) Fraud and corruption - g) ICT steering committee not in place. - h) Theft of municipal infrastructure - i) Non-compliance with SCM Policy and Regulations - j) Low collection of revenue at the townships (Lenyenye and Nkowankowa)
+- a) Non-compliance with Section 84 of the MFMA in establishing the municipal entity. - b) Excessive overtime hours claimed and non-implementation of Ministerial threshold. - c) Aging Infrastructure. - d) Non-compliance with Water Service Authority (MDM) & Water Service Provider (GTM) agreements. - e) Non-adherence to the reporting time frames. - f) Fraud and corruption. - g) ICT steering committee not in place. - h) Theft of municipal infrastructure. - i) Non-compliance with SCM Policy and Regulations. - i) Excessive legal fees. - k) Inadequate implementation of infrastructure projects.

-3.3 ANTI CORRUPTION STRATEGY
+5.4 ANTI CORRUPTION STRATEGY

-The Municipality is committed to protect public funds ensuring that all Council activities are carried out in accordance with the principles of openness, honesty, and integrity.
-The Council maintains a zero tolerance to fraud and corruption activities.
+The Municipality is committed to protect public funds and ensure that all Council activities are carried out in accordance with the principles of openness, honesty, and integrity.
+The Council has a zero tolerance to fraud and corruption activities by offenders.
 In carrying out its functions and responsibilities the Council is fully committed to deterring theft, fraud, corruption, and bribery whether it is attempted on or from within the Council.